albert-kuc/SPPD-Cards/README.md

 Integration test is referring to test properties profile and H2 database.
 It uses SQL schema to create a new table, and sample data input each time it is executed.
-In case the test file would point to the production database, it would clear all existing data.
+In a scenario where test file points to the production database, it would clear all existing data.
-A separate profile and own database is to prevent from this event.
+A separate profile and own database is to prevent from this kind of event.

 ### Test coverage